AdobeDocs/experience-manager-release-information.en/help/update-releases-roadmap.md

 >[!NOTE]
 >
 >AEM 6.4 Service Pack 8 CFP 4, scheduled for a February 2021 release, is the last CFP for AEM 6.4.

-## AEM 6.3 {#aem-63}

-There are no planned service packs or CFPs for AEM 6.3.
-The latest released CFP for AEM 6.3 is [AEM 6.3.3.8](https://helpx.adobe.com/experience-manager/release-notes--aem-6-3-cumulative-fix-pack.html).

 >[!MORELIKETHIS]
 >